Flushable reagent stool blood test

 - Repeat for the next two bowel movements.

-The different tests have different methods to check for water quality.
+The different tests use different ways to check for water quality.
 Check the package for instructions.

 How to Prepare for the Test